 Safiyya Hosein

 Introduction: Muslim superheroes are as much a niche in public-facing scholarship as it is in academia.
 If we understand labour as a medium for transformative justice, public-facing scholarship on Muslim superheroes has the potential to challenge implicit biases about Muslims while promoting understanding between Muslims and non-Muslims.
-Such a task couldn’t arrive at a better time as more refugees from the Muslim world find themselves on our shores and the rise in white supremacy has resulted in fatal hate crimes against Muslims such as the Quebec mosque shootings and the attack on a Muslim family in London, Ontario.
+Such a task could not come at a better time as an increasing number of refugees from the Muslim world find themselves on our shores and the rise in white supremacy has resulted in fatal hate crimes against Muslims such as the Quebec mosque shootings and the attack on a Muslim family in London, Ontario.

-Project Proposal: My proposal consists of creating a year-long podcast that examines Muslim superheroes from a variety of ethnic and cultural backgrounds with the aim of challenging negative stereotypes about Muslims.
-This in turn speaks to the intellectual and emotional labour that is necessary to challenge implicit biases.
+Project Proposal: My project consists of creating a year-long podcast that examines Muslim superheroes from a rangeof ethnic and cultural backgrounds with the aim of challenging negative stereotypes about Muslims.
+This, in turn, speaks to the intellectual and emotional labour necessary to challenge implicit biases.
 The chronology of the podcast program will have a historical bend – focusing on the first American Muslim superhero, Kismet, who battled Nazis in WWII to the present-day where the Pakistani-American Muslim superhero Kamala Khan has become a chart-topping comic book sensation who will be debuting in her own TV series in 2022.
-The historical chronology is also the methodology for this project because it will illustrate the difference in Muslim representation in popular culture before and after 9/11.
-Portrayals of Muslims before 9/11 were overtly orientalist.
-However, after 9/11 these representations were less overt but they were still regurgitated in more subtle and crafty ways – a concept that the popular culture scholar, Evelyn Al Sultany, coined as “simplified complex representation” (Al Sultany, 2008, pg.14).
-I’ve chosen the podcast medium because it is a very useful way to disseminate research with minimal gatekeeping constraints.
+The historical chronology is also the methodology for this project because it will illustrate the difference in Muslim representation in popular culture pre- and post- 9/11.
+Portrayals of Muslims prior to 9/11 were overtly orientalist.
+However, after 9/11 these representations, although less overt, were still regurgitated– a concept that the popular culture scholar, Evelyn Al Sultany, coined as “simplified complex representation” (Al Sultany, 2008, pg.14).
+I have chose a podcast as the medium for this project,as it is a very useful tool through which to disseminate research with minimal gatekeeping constraints.
 It also happens to be very popular amongst comic book fans, as evidenced through major comics podcasts such as “Comic Geek Speaks” and the “Comic Multiverse”.
 The medium is also able to reach many listeners through third-party apps such as Sound Cloud and Spotify.
-In keeping with the constraints of labour, I plan to hire a research assistant for this project.
-Because this is public-facing research, I plan on episodes being about 40 minutes to one hour so as not to be too overwhelming for the listener.
+In keeping with labour constraints, I plan to hire a research assistant for this project.
+Because this is public-facing research, I plan on making each episode between 40 and 60 minutes in length to keep the listener's attention piqued.

 An outline of the episodes is listed below:

-Orientalism and Comic Books – This episode will explain the framework of orientalism and introduce critical race terminology such as “implicit bias” and “tone deafness”.
-It will offer examples of orientalist representations of Muslims in comic books.
+Orientalism and Comic Books – This episode will introduce the framework of orientalism and define key critical race terminology such as “implicit bias” and “tone deafness”.
+It will present examples of orientalist representations of Muslims in comic books.

 Kismet, Man of Fate: America’s first Muslim superhero – This episode introduces the first-ever Algerian-American Muslim superhero, Kismet, who debuted in the 1940’s.
 It will discuss the stereotypical portrayal of Kismet’s appearance and his reprisal in the modern age.